THE GREAT STINK

 The pollution, seen mainly in the Barnes area, caused a drop in the river's oxygen levels - threatening thousands of fish.

-[ AND HUNDREDS OF OARS PERSONS! ]
+[ AND HUNDREDS OF PARTICIPANTS! ]

 2006: Thames Stategy East, Consultation, -